codemagic-ci-cd/codemagic-docs/content/publishing/publishing-to-app-store.md

 In addition, the application must be **App Store ready** for build distribution, meaning that it must have all the correct icons and icon sizes.
 Otherwise, App Store Connect will tag the binary as invalid, and you will not be able to distribute it at all.

-It is also worth pointing out the necessity for each uploaded binary to have a **different version**, otherwise it will be refused by App Store Connect.
+It is also worth pointing out the necessity for each uploaded binary to have a **different version**; otherwise, it will be refused by App Store Connect.
 See the [Build versioning](../building/build-versioning/) article for instructions on incrementing app version with Codemagic.

 {{<notebox>}}Please note that you will need to create an **app record** in App Store Connect before you can automate publishing with Codemagic.
 It is recommended to upload the very first version of the app manually. {{</notebox>}}

 ## Setting up publishing to App Store Connect on Codemagic

-In this section we give step-by-step instructions on how to configure publishing to App Store Connect using Flutter workflow editor.
+This section gives step-by-step instructions on how to configure publishing to App Store Connect using Flutter workflow editor.

 ### Step 1.
 Creating an App Store API key for Codemagic